 For the next fortnight, the analysis results were a closely guarded secret within the CMS collaboration.
-More data were examined, only reinforcing the view that CMS was on the verge of a major discovery.
+More data were examined, only reinforcing the view that we were on the of a major discovery.

 A seminar was scheduled at CERN for 4th July, when CMS and ATLAS would both show their latest results.
 The theoreticians who had postulated the mechanism that generates mass were invited to attend.
-These included British physicists Peter Higgs and Tom Kibble; only Peter Higgs managed to be there.
+These included British physicists Peter Higgs and Tom Kibble, and the former managed to be present.

 The two-photon mass distribution, from the results published by CMS in August 2012.
 The peak at around 125 GeV is the signal for the Higgs decay.
+CMS © CERN of the CMS electron